SamuelG-exe/startup/BigelowNotes.md

 ### 9/9/24
 **Internet Hiearchy:**
-Application
-^ Transport
+Application (Has FTP [File Transfer Protocol], SSH, HTTP[80, old]+HTTPS[433] [get/post/delete/put on a webpage], etc. are on their own ports)
+^ Transport (TCP = slower but reliable, makes reliable connection first, then transports w/ flow control *vs* UDP = unreliable but quicker)
- ^ Inernet (via WiFi using Internet Protocol language [IP]) ^ Physical (Machine)
+ ^ Inernet (via WiFi using Internet Protocol language [IP], Host-to-Host connection) ^ Physical (Machine)

-Using IP Address is 32-bits, consisting of Source of Destination, allowing for a unique IP Address in the whole world
+- Using IP Address is 32-bits, consisting of Source of Destination, allowing for a unique IP Address in the whole world
+- IP is unreliable because you don't know what the load/load size is, just starts sending, if it exceeds the buffer size, we lose info
+- DNS converts the IP Address into a human-readable/-intelligible name